intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inception_resnet_v2/README.md

 [how to build from source](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide#inpage-nav-5).

-4. If you would like to run Inception ResNet V2 inference and test for accurancy, you will need the full ImageNet dataset.
+4. If you would like to run Inception ResNet V2 inference and test for accuracy, you will need the full ImageNet dataset.
 Benchmarking for latency and throughput do not require the ImageNet dataset.

 Register and download the